ocaml/dune/doc/quick-start.rst

     (preprocessor_deps config.h)

-Using the .cppo.ml style like the ocamlbuild plugin
+Using the .cppo.ml Style Like the ocamlbuild Plugin
 ---------------------------------------------------

 Write this in your ``dune`` file: